Terms and conditions

 3. The Other Party has the right to cancel or return unused delivered products within 5 working days after delivery.
 No additional costs will be charged if the order was cancelled before dispatch.
 If, however, the order has already been dispatched, the Supplier has the right to charge an additional in their original packaging and at the account and risk of the Other Party.
 Damaged goods will not be credited.

-4. Consumers can return ordered goods
+4. Customers can return ordered goods

 5. Returns must be sufficiently packed and returned to the address below: